collabinator/clivrt/README.md

-# Experimental app clivrt
+# clivrt
-CLI app to display video real-time.
+CLI app to do video calls but from the terminal.
+Just fun little project that let's you chat with friends in a retro kidna way - while staying in your CLI.
 ## How to use this
 TBD